Freakwill/pyrimidine/docs/source/Home.md

 It has been uploaded to pypi, so download it with `pip install pyrimidine`, and also could download it from github.

-## Idea
+## Idea of algebra-inspired

-We regard the population as a container of individuals, an individual as a container of chromosomes and a chromosome as a container(array) of genes.

-The container could be a list or an array.
-Container class has an attribute `element_class`, telling itself the class of the elements in it.
+We view the population as a container of individuals, each individual as a container of chromosomes, and a chromosome as a container (array) of genes.
+This container could be represented as a list or an array.
+The Container class has an attribute `element_class`, which specifies the class of the elements within it.

-Mathematically, we denote a container of elements in type `A` as following
+Mathematically, we denote a container of elements of type `A` as follows:

 ```
 s = {a:A}:S
 ```

-A population is a container of individuals; An indiviudal is a container of chromosomes.
-Following is the part of the source code of `BaseIndividual` and `BasePopulation`.
+A population is a container of individuals; an individual is a container of chromosomes.
+Below is the partial source code for `BaseIndividual` and `BasePopulation`.

 ```python
 class BaseIndividual(FitnessMixin, metaclass=MetaContainer):